yoshikawa-kohei/RVSManOpt/README.md

 ```

 ## 2. Generate a dataset
-Set the following parameters, and generate dataset.
+Set the following parameters, and generate a dataset.
   - n: Sample size
   - p: The dimension of the predictor vectors
   - q: The dimension of the response vectors